woefe/git-prompt.zsh/README.md

 ## Known issues
 * If the current working directory is not a Git repository and some external application initializes a new repository in the same directory, the prompt will not be shown.
-    Executing `git status` or any other command will fix the issue.
+    Executing `git status` or any other Git command will fix the issue.